White Noise (2022 film): Filming

 Principal photography began in June 2021, under the working title Wheat Germ.
-Filming took place in Ohio, including the University of Akron for approximately six weeks, Ashtabula Pine Lake Raceway and Trail Riding, Cleveland Heights, The College of Wooster, Wellington, Oberlin, Dorset, Hiram College, Andrews Osborne Academy in Willoughby, Kent State University, in Lowell Klienfelter Stadium on the campus of Canton Central Catholic High School in Stark County Ohio and in Perry Township, near Salem.
-The train crash scene was filmed in East Palestine, which would later suffer a similar disaster in 2023.
+Filming took place in Ohio, including the University of Akron for about six weeks, Ashtabula Pine Lake Raceway and Trail Riding, Cleveland Heights, College of Wooster, Wellington, Oberlin, Dorset, Hiram College, Andrews Osborne Academy, Kent State University, and Lowell Klienfelter Stadium at Canton Central Catholic High School.
+The train crash scene was filmed in East Palestine, where a similar disaster occurred in 2023.

 Filming took place in downtown Cleveland on November 4, 2021, with scenes shot on the Hope Memorial Bridge.

 Music

-The film score is composed by Danny Elfman, which was released into a soundtrack album on November 18, 2022.
-LCD Soundsystem reunited to record their first new music in over five years for the film.
-Titled "New Body Rhumba", the song was released as a single on September 30.
+The film score is by Danny Elfman and was released as an album on November 18, 2022.
+LCD Soundsystem reunited to record its first new music in over five years for the film.
+The song, "New Body Rhumba", was released as a single on September 30.

 Release

-White Noise had its world premiere as the opening film of the 79th Venice International Film Festival on August 31, 2022, and also served as the opening film for the 2022 New York Film Festival on September 30.
-It also screened at the 31st Philadelphia Film Festival in October 2022.
+White Noise had its world premiere as the opening film of the 79th Venice International Film Festival on August 31, 2022, and was also the opening film at the 2022 New York Film Festival on September 30.
+It screened at the 31st Philadelphia Film Festival in October 2022.
 The film was theatrically released in the United States by Netflix on November 25, 2022, before its streaming release on December 30.

 Reception

 Critical response

 On the review aggregator website Rotten Tomatoes, White Noise holds a rating of 64% based on 261 reviews, with an average rating of 6.5/10.
 The site's critics consensus reads: "White Noise may occasionally struggle with its allegedly unfilmable source material, but Noah Baumbach succeeds in finding the humorous heart of its surprisingly timely story."
 On Metacritic, which uses a weighted average, the film has a score of 66 out of 100, based on 45 critics, indicating "generally favorable" reviews.

-Reviewing the film following its Venice Film Festival premiere, Peter Bradshaw of The Guardian gave the film five out of five stars, writing, "Baumbach has landed a sizeable white whale in his tremendously elegant and assured adaptation."
-The Hollywood Reporter’s David Rooney described it as "Equal parts clear signal and wearying static", praising the cast performances, humor, and score, but finding the screenplay inconsistent.
+Peter Bradshaw of The Guardian gave the film five out of five stars, writing, "Baumbach has landed a sizeable white whale in his tremendously elegant and assured adaptation."
+The Hollywood Reporter’s David Rooney called it "Equal parts clear signal and wearying static", praising the cast performances, humor, and score, but finding the screenplay inconsistent.
 David Ehrlich of IndieWire called the adaptation "equal parts inspired and exasperating".

-Writing for Artforum, Will Sloan complained that the lead roles are played as if they are each in different films, called the Danny Elfman score a "thick lather", and labeled the film's conclusion smug: "there's no escape from banality, but at least we can smirk at it."
+In Artforum, Will Sloan wrote that the lead roles are played as if they are in different films and called the score a "thick lather" and the ending smug: "there's no escape from banality, but at least we can smirk at it."

-Filmmaker Wes Anderson praised the film, saying "This movie is dazzling and mysterious and poetic and wildly entertaining.
+Filmmaker Wes Anderson wrote, "This movie is dazzling and mysterious and poetic and wildly entertaining.
 It's a completely new concoction from one of our most original voices who has refined and developed his talents in ways we can only stand back and admire (and enjoy)."